 Here are 5 common signs of an outdated website in need of a refresh:

 - Your homepage isn’t making an impression on people.

 Not using your website to build your brand?
 You’re losing out.
 Your digital identity is a valuable company asset that you should be maximizing the value of.
 46.1% of people say a website’s design is the number one criterion for discerning the credibility of the company.
+Is it time for a website redesign?
 (Source: Stanford Persuasive Technology Lab)

 - Are you using your brand’s color scheme?